 FAQ

 Vitiligo's progression and response to treatment can vary significantly among individuals, making it a particularly unpredictable skin condition.
-Based on the VALIANT study from 2022, here's a quick look at the typical progression patterns observed in patients:
+Based on the VALIANT study, here's a quick look at the typical progression patterns observed in patients:

 - No progression after onset: 8.4%